Stimulant Addiction Treatment in Chiang Mai, Thailand

 - Group therapy and prescribed fitness: SMART Recovery curriculum and high-intensity interval training for natural dopamine restoration.

-- EMDR trauma therapy: Available for eight-week clients dealing with trauma that drives stimulant use.
+- EMDR trauma therapy: Available for 60-day clients dealing with trauma that drives stimulant use.

 People addicted to stimulants need larger doses over time and experience persistent cravings that continue after detox.
 Jintara’s inpatient clients include executives using cocaine, professionals dependent on prescription stimulants, and individuals using methamphetamine.